 There’s nothing in the new-parent rule book (spoiler alert: there isn’t one!) that says you can’t just buy one sleep surface for your baby that will last them into toddlerhood.

-In fact, the AAP says that a play yard or crib can be completely safe and sufficient for newborn sleep.
-It just needs to meet the safety standards of the Consumer Product Safety Commission (CPSC).
+In fact, the American Academy of Pediatrics (AAP) says that a play yard or crib can be completely safe and sufficient for newborn sleep.
+It just needs to meet the safety standards of the Consumer Product Safety Commission (CPSC), which includes a flat and firm surface.

-The AAP also recommends sharing a room with your baby for the first six months, which is where bassinets can really come in handy!
+The AAP also recommends room sharing with your baby for the first six months to help reduce the risk of SIDS, which is where bassinets can really come in handy!

 The bottom line is that your baby can sleep in a bassinet until it is no longer safe for them to do so.
 The age and/or weight limit is usually listed on the bassinets website for easy reference.